Bots

 What Are Bots?

-Bots can be broadly classified into 2 categories:
+They can be broadly classified into 2 categories:

-• Good bots (Helpful bots)
+• Good (Helpful bots)

-• Bad bots (Malicious bots)
+• Bad (Malicious bots)

 A bot follows a specific set of rules to do things automatically while imitating human behavior.

-Bots can do almost anything, from chatting with users online to searching the entire internet to find any information.
+They can do almost anything, from chatting with users online to searching the entire internet to find any information.

 Different Kinds of Bots

-Bots come in a number of different shapes and sizes, each with its own special function-
+These come in a number of different shapes and sizes, each with its own special function-

 • Search Engine Bots:

-These bots visit websites to find out information and help search engines like Google to show users the right results.
+These visit websites to find out information and help search engines like Google to show users the right results.

 • Social Media Bots:

-These bots can be found on social media and can perform activities like post messages, like posts, or follow people.
+These can be found on social media and can perform activities like post messages, like posts, or follow people.

 • Chatbots: